 Prevention is the key to keeping your pet healthy!
 PetStar Animal Care recommends a comprehensive semi-annual physical exam.
 A thorough physical exam can detect a variety of illnesses and prevent potential catastrophic diseases.
 Your pet will live a longer and healthier life through the early detection, diagnosis and treatment of complications.

 In addition to the semi-annual comprehensive physical exam, PetStar veterinarians recommend performing an intestinal parasite screening every six months.
-We recommend annual FeLV/FIV/heartworm testing.
-We recommend yearly RCCP and Leukemia vaccines.
-The Rabies vaccine is required by law once every 3 years in a fully vaccinated pet.
-We will ensure that your cat is current on PetStar’s recommended feline heartworm, intestinal parasite, and flea preventative, Revolution.
+We recommend annual FeLV/FIV/heartworm testing for at-risk pets.
+We recommend HCP vaccination once every three years and Leukemia vaccination once every two years for at-risk pets.
+The Rabies vaccine is required by law once every three years in a fully vaccinated pet.
+We will ensure that your cat is current on PetStar’s recommended feline heartworm, intestinal parasite, and flea preventative, Revolution or Bravecto Plus.

 Age: Just a Number?

 In animals, just as people, old age isn’t just a number.
 At age seven, some dogs may still display the vibrancy they had as puppies while others will have gray muzzles and be stiff and achy.
 Because of the differences in how individual animals age, be sure to discuss any planned changes in your pet’s care ahead of time with your veterinarian.
 For example, switching to a senior diet once you see a few gray hairs may not serve your pet well if it’s still active and in need of the extra energy found in adult maintenance food.

 A Senior Wellness Exam should include the following: